-"APPENDIX
+APPENDIX

-This appendix to the Registration Document (the "Appendix") has been prepared for the purposes of Article 26(4) of the Prospectus Regulation.
+This appendix to the Registration Document (the "Appendix") has been prepared for the purposes of Article 26(4) of Regulation (EU) 2017/1129 (the "Prospectus Regulation").
 This Appendix is to be read as an introduction to the Registration Document.

-Any decision to invest in debt or derivatives securities of the Issuer should be based on a consideration of the Registration Document as a whole and the terms and conditions of such securities, as set out in the relevant prospectus or other offering document by the investor; the investor could lose all or part of the invested capital; where a claim relating to the information contained in a Registration Document is brought before a court, the plaintiff investor might, under national law, have to bear the costs of translating the Registration Document before the legal proceedings are initiated; civil liability attaches only to those persons who have tabled the Appendix including any translation thereof, but only where the Appendix is misleading, inaccurate or inconsistent, when read together with the other parts of the Registration Document, or where it does not provide, when read together with the other parts of the Registration Document, key information in order to aid investors when considering whether to invest in such securities.
+Any decision to invest in debt or derivative securities of the Issuer should be based on a consideration of the Registration Document as a whole and the terms and conditions of such securities, as set out in the relevant prospectus or other offering document by the investor; the investor could lose all or part of the invested capital; where a claim relating to the information contained in a Registration Document is brought before a court, the plaintiff investor might, under national law, have to bear the costs of translating the Registration Document before the legal proceedings are initiated; civil liability attaches only to those persons who have tabled the Appendix including any translation thereof, but only where the Appendix is misleading, inaccurate or inconsistent, when read together with the other parts of the Registration Document, key information in order to aid investors when considering whether to invest in such securities.